 Despite the likelihood and ease of seeing tigers, a trip to Madhya Pradesh is not going to be overwhelmed with tourists.
 From a report led by Dr. Raghu Chundawat, one of India’s leading wildlife academics and a champion for the tiger: “…the number of international tourists in the state visiting these four Tiger Reserves is in fact very small (5000-6000 visitors) and diminishing.”

-My trip in India was managed and arranged by Royal Expeditions and the safaris and stays themselves coordinated by Pugdundee Safaris.
+My trip in India and the safaris were coordinated and arranged by Royal Expeditions and the lodging was provided by Pugdundee Safaris.
 I landed in Delhi, traveled by train to Agra for the Taj Mahal, then got back on the train to reach Bhopal, the capital of Madhya Pradesh state.
 From there Royal Expeditions arranged drivers in a sort of circle tour to the four national parks, with stops at two UNESCO World Heritage Sites: the Paleolithic paintings at Bhimbetka rock shelters and the Kama Sutra-themed sculptures and temple complex at Khajuraho.
 From Khajuraho airport, I flew back to Delhi.